 The pockets of old jeans are perfect for repurposing as many of the ideas above do.
 We think these craft station and home office wall organisers from old jeans are good examples of how these kind of upcycled organiser boards can actually look super chic (trust us we’ve seen a lot that don’t!).
 The Sisters of the Wild West have a tutorial for their version here.

-The Essential: Upcycled Bag from Old Jeans
+Upcycled Bags from Old Jeans

 Have you tried any of these ideas?
 How did it go?
 We’d love to hear your comments!